BAAL-NF/baal-nf/README.md

 nextflow run BAAL-NF/baal-nf -c your_config.config -profile your_profile
 ```

+For a full end-to-end run and test dataset, please see [the baal-nf vignette](https://github.com/BAAL-NF/vignette).

 We reccommend running this in a screen session, as it can take some time, especially with a large number of samples.

 # Output Files and Structure